ayush4ise/Collaborative-Last-Mile-Delivery/README.md

 2. We can remove the capacity constraints restricting the number of customers in the vehicle (SecondEchelon21 and SecondEchelon14)

+- MORE ISSUES -

+- Constraint SE9 and SE10-SE13 do not sit together.

+SE9 uses Big M to ensure 3 - Q_c_s[c, s] - Y_c_v[c, v] - B_v_s[v, s], meaning for a given customer, satellite, vehicle (c, s, v), customer c is assigned to satellite s (assumed to be after exchange), vehicle v is assigned to customer c (assumed to be after exchange), and vehicle v is assigned to satellite s (original vehicle of the satellite, since vehicles are not being swapped).

+SE10-SE13 used Big M to ensure 3 - Q_c_s[c, s] - Y_c_v[c, v] - B_v_s[v, e], meaning that for a given customer, satellite, vehicle (c, s, v), customer c is assigned to satellite s (assumed to be after exchange), vehicle v is assigned to customer c (assumed to be after exchange), and vehicle v is assigned to satellite e (e not equal to s, meaning vehicle assigned to some other satellite).

 Omitted Variables from Original Problem Formulation: (Which the paper takes inspiration from)

 - service time of satellite